sjkirwan/power-outage/README.md

 ## Introduction
 Lights working and the internet running are often taken for granted until they suddenly disappear during a power outage.
 In this project, I aim to delve into a comprehensive dataset related to power outages.
 This dataset includes crucial information on various aspects of outages, such as electricity consumption, regional economic characteristics, regional land-use patterns, regional climate data, and most importantly, outage events.
 My goal is to find the factors that make some poweroutages more sever then others and well as use these fatcors to predict a power ouatges severity

 The dataset is from University of Purdue since 2018 [https://engineering.purdue.edu/LASCI/research-data/outages].
 The data is divided into five sections:such as electricity consumption, regional economic characteristics, regional land-use patterns, regional climate data, and most importantly, outage events.
 The dataframe for Poweroutages has 1,526 rows.
 Each row represents an outage that happened in a state.
 If a poweroutage affects more than one state their will be a row for each event.
 For further research purposes, I added two columns represnting a timestamp for the start of and outage and end.
 Most importantly I am adding a columns represnting wether a State's power sector is classified as regulated.
-This is becuase in teh past a major cause of teh Claifornia's rolling blakcouts in the early 2000s was the deregulation of its power sector.
-I want to test if this is an outlier ouccurance or maybe states that have a deregulate dpower sector have more outages.
+This is becuase in the past a major cause of teh Claifornia's rolling blakcouts in the early 2000s was the deregulation of its power sector.
+I want to test if this is an outlier ouccurance or maybe states that have a deregulated power sectors have more outages.

+The first step in this project is an data cleaning and exploratory data analysis.
+The goal of this is to prepare the dataset for analysis ot comr and to begin to get a sense of how the columns are related.

+The the missingness analysis, we figure out the missingness of the description, review, and rating in the merged dataframe.
+In the NMAR analysis, we focus on the review column and provide a reasonable description about the missingness of some reviews.
+In the MCAR and MAR analysis, we implement the dependency test to explore the dependency of the missingness of the rating column in the merged dataframe.
+More specifically, we test the dependency of the missingness on the minutes and the calories.

+Moreover, we would focus on the research question that, are complex recipes and simple recipes rated in the same scale.
+We would define recipe with fewer than 10 steps as simple recipes, and with more than 10 steps as complex recipes.
+We would analyze the rating scale related to the complexity of the recipe.

+This research question could be important for recipe-designers and food.com website holder.
+By answering this research question, we could possibly provide the viewpoints to the rating scale for people who use this website.
+With our result stating whether people would prefer complex recipes or not, recipe-designers could design more complex/simple recipes to meet the need to people using the website.

 ## Project Steps
-1. **Data Cleaning and Exploratory Data Analysis**: We will start by cleaning the dataset and conducting exploratory data analysis to obtain basic information about the data and explore relationships between columns.
+1. **Data Cleaning and Exploratory Data Analysis**: The first step in this project is an data cleaning and exploratory data analysis.
+The goal of this is to prepare the dataset for analysis ot comr and to begin to get a sense of how the columns are related.
-2. **Missingness Analysis**: We will assess the missingness contained in the dataset, focusing on the description, review, and rating columns.
-Specifically, we will analyze the missingness mechanism (NMAR, MCAR, or MAR) and provide insights into the missingness of some reviews.
+2. **Assesment of Missingness**: I will assess the missingness contained in the dataset, focusing on the 'OUTAGE.DURATION','PI.UTIL.OFUSA', and 'DEMAND.LOSS.MW' columns.
-3. **NMAR Analysis**: In-depth analysis of the review column to understand the reasons behind missing reviews.
-4. **MCAR and MAR Analysis**: Imputation strategies for handling missing data.

-Stay tuned for more insights as we delve into the fascinating world of recipes and ratings!
+3. **Hypothesis Testing** In this section I will be answering my resaerch question about whether the severity of poweroutages is higher in states that have deregulated their power sector.
+4. **Framing a Prediction Problem** In this section I will address how I will try and predict the severity of a power outage
+5. **Baseline Model** In this section I will be making a basic model to predict the severity of a power outage
+6. **Final Model** In this section I will be improving upon the basic model by adding feature, engineering new features from columns, and to adjusting hyperperaters
+7. **Fairness Analysis** In this section I will adress if the final model's accuracy varries between wealthy and poor states

 ## Data Cleaning and Exploratory Data Analysis

 # Data Cleaning
 Each additional minute the powers out for more problems arrise.
 This makes knowing the length of a power outage vital in addressing its serverity.
 Here I combined the OUTAGE.START.DATE and OUTAGE.START.TIME columns into one timestamp object and OUTAGE.END.DATE and OUTAGE.END.TIME into another timestamp object.
+In addition to realigning the columns I added a column represnting whether a State's power sector is classified as regulated.

 # Univariate Analysis
 <iframe
   src="assets/Outages-Duration-Histogram.html"